openSUSE-Rust/obs-service-cargo/README.md

 > [!WARNING]
 > As long as the manifest file contains dependencies or the manifest file is a workspace
 > that either has workspace dependencies or member crates that have dependencies, it will produce a vendored tarball.
 Otherwise, it won't proceed to produce a tarball.

-# Cargo Vendor Home Registry
+>

+## With the registry method

 > [!NOTE]
 > This attempt started in this repository <https://github.com/openSUSE-Rust/obs-service-cargo-vendor-home-registry> but now,